-- Click on Approve button to approve the node to this cluster
+- Click Approve button to approve the node to this cluster

 - In a few seconds, you will see the status of the node being updated to “Approved" in the Web Console

-- Once approved, the node is automatically probed and all information about the node is presented to the administrator on the Web Console.
+- Once approved the status changes to APPROVED.
+The node is automatically probed and all information about the node is presented to the administrator on the Web Console.

 STEP 8: Configure Node¶